 If the SDHC determines that the family is ineligible, the SDHC will send written notification of the ineligibility determination within 10 business days of the determination.
-The notice will specify the reasons for ineligibility, and will inform the family of its right to request an informal hearing (see Chapter 14).
+The notice will specify the reason(s) for ineligibility, and will inform the family of its right to request an informal hearing (see Chapter 14).

-If the PHA uses a criminal record or sex offender registration information obtained under 24 CFR 5, Subpart J, as the basis of a denial, a copy of the record must precede the notice to deny, with an opportunity for the applicant to dispute the accuracy and relevance of the information before the PHA can move to deny the application.
+If the PHA uses a criminal record or sex offender registration information obtained under 24 CFR 5, Subpart J, (other than public information records) as the basis of a denial, a copy of the record must precede the notice to deny, with an opportunity for the applicant to dispute the accuracy and relevance of the information before the PHA can move to deny the application.
 See Section 3-III.G for the PHA's policy regarding such circumstances.